CKjaer/ml-lora-communication/README.md

-# CNN Symbol Decoder for LoRa Uplink
+# CNN-Based Symbol Decoder for LoRa Uplink

 This project implements a Convolutional Neural Network (CNN) to perform decoding of LoRa symbols.
 The test/training generation is a simulation of the LoRa modulation/demodulation with an asynchronous spreading factor collision across a complex Gaussian channel.
 The propagation model samples the number collisions as a Poisson process for increasing rate parameters.

 Two methods of preprocessing on the complex-valued samples are tested.
-One with the FFT data being converted to non-scaled binary images used as a 2D input for the CNN and another with the direct use of the IQ data.
+One with the FFT data being converted to binary images used as a 2D input for the CNN, where different methods of scaling are examined.
+Additionally, the direct use of IQ data is implemented.
+The model architectures for the FFT-CNN and the IQ-CNN are derived from [1] and [2], respectively.

 ## Table of Contents
 - [Prerequisites](#prerequisites)